frc/frc-wp-framework/README.md

 * `prepared()` (Called after the custom post type objects preparing phase is done)
 * `saved()` (Called whenever `save()` has been called)

 ## Component system

+Components are a bit more complex.

+More info here...